ShalomGottesman/TeachHub/README.md

  Please note that the Read_Only invite tag is only available for Organization repositories, it will not work for personal ones.
 Also note that the Read_Only tag will make all the invites on that line read only!

  The Permission_Invite is of the same type as the Read_Only tag, except there are more options for types of invitations.
-See step 6 of [this link](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/adding-outside-collaborators-to-repositories-in-your-organization)
+See more about this at [this link](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/adding-outside-collaborators-to-repositories-in-your-organization)

  The flow of execution for each row of the csv file is as follows, each for if that row is trying to do that step: accept invite -> create repository -> add colaborators -> remove collaborators -> delete repository -> clone repository.